 If your ex handled the saving and investing, be assured that the basics aren’t that difficult; you can learn them yourself by reading a few good investing books.
 But if you aren’t confident in your abilities, there are financial professionals you can consult.

 Divorce is difficult for both women and men, financially and emotionally.
 Proper financial planning during and after the process can make it easier to move on.

 Calculator: How much do I need to save for retirement?

-This story was first published in June, 2016.
+This article was originally published in June 2020.
 It has been updated.